grafana/xk6-disruptor/docs/01-development/01-contributing.md

 $ make e2e
 ```

-In order to facilitate the development of e2e tests, some helper functions have been created in the [pkg/testutils/e2e/fixtures](pkg/testutils/e2e/fixtures) package for creating test resources, including a test cluster, and in [pkg/testutils/e2e/checks](pkg/testutils/e2e/checks) package for verifying conditions during the test.
+In order to facilitate the development of e2e tests, diverse helper functions have been created, organized in the following packages:

+* [pkg/testutils/e2e/cluster](pkg/testutils/e2e/cluster) functions for creating test clusters
+* [pkg/testutils/e2e/fixtures](pkg/testutils/e2e/fixtures) functions for creating test resources
+* [pkg/testutils/e2e/checks](pkg/testutils/e2e/checks) functions for verifying conditions during the test

 We strongly encourage to keep adding reusable functions to these helper packages instead of implementing fixtures and validations for each test, unless strictly necessarily.

+Also, you should create the resources for each test in a different namespace to isolate parallel tests and facilitate the teardown.

 The following example shows the structure of a e2e test that creates a cluster and then executes tests using this infrastructure: